Tax “LaSalle Street” to Meet Human Needs.

 (6) Are there any experiences with Financial Transactions Taxes in other parts of the world?

 The United Kingdom, Switzerland, Hong Kong, Australia, France, and Singapore have such taxes.
 These are all large markets, the tax had been in place for years without hurting these markets, and exchanges have not moved away.
-In addition, 11 European countries will implement an FTT in late 2015.
+In addition, 10 European countries are working toward implementing an FTT in late 2017.

 (7) I don’t know anyone who trades on the CME and CBOE.
 Who are they?
 Can they afford this tax?